entando/entando-docs/vuepress/docs/next/tutorials/ecr/github-actions-workflow-from-ecg.md

 ```
 GitHub [recently announced](https://github.blog/changelog/2021-02-08-github-actions-skip-pull-request-and-push-workflows-with-skip-ci/) a baseline feature where the Workflow is skipped if the pull request title or latest commit message contains either `skip ci` or `ci skip`.

-- To avoid conflicts when starting any other MySQL database (e.g. through containers), use the below action to stop the MySQL server pre-installed on the Ubuntu runners:
+- To avoid conflicts when starting any other MySQL database (e.g. through containers), use the action below to stop the MySQL server pre-installed on the Ubuntu runners:
 ``` yaml
 name: Stop MySQL server
 ```

-## Add configuration for micro frontends
+## Configure micro frontends

 ### Prerequisites
 For this part of the tutorial, you will need the code for both the backend and the micro frontends.
 The micro frontends can be generated with the ECG or created manually.